kyma-project/istio/hack/managed-kyma-migration/readme.md

-# SAP BTP, Kyma runtime migration
+# SAP BTP, Kyma runtime Migration

 > **NOTE**: This documentation is relevant for SAP BTP, Kyma runtime only and does not apply to open-source Kyma.

 ## Scenarios

-### Note about clusters with existing Istio CR
+### Note About Clusters with Existing Istio CR

 If there is already Istio CR on the cluster, with name different from `default`, the new Istio CR managed by the Lifecycle Manager will end up in the Error state.
 Consider running rename-to-default.sh script to move your custom Istio CR configuration to the new default one.
 It will also remove the old custom Istio CR during the execution.

-### Provisioning of Istio CR using Lifecycle Manager in a new cluster
+### Provisioning of Istio CR Using Lifecycle Manager in a New Cluster

 If there is no Istio custom resource (CR), then Lifecycle Manager provisions the default Istio CR defined in the Istio ModuleTemplate.
 The migration adds the Istio module to the Kyma CR.

-### Provisioning of Istio CR using Lifecycle Manager in a cluster with existing modules
+### Provisioning of Istio CR Using Lifecycle Manager in a Cluster with Existing Modules

 If there is no Istio CR, then Lifecycle Manager provisions the default Istio CR defined in the Istio ModuleTemplate.
 The migration adds the Istio module to the Kyma CR without overwriting existing module configuration.

-## Migration test process
+## Migration Test Process

-### Test scenarios
+### Test Scenarios

 Apply the ModuleTemplate for both `fast` and `regular` channels to Dev Control Plane.

-#### SAP BTP, Kyma runtime clusters without existing modules
+#### SAP BTP, Kyma Runtime Clusters Without Existing Modules

 1. Create a Dev SAP BTP, Kyma runtime cluster.
 2. Execute the migration.
 3. Verify that `istio-controller-manager` is installed and the Istio CR's status is `Ready`.

-#### SAP BTP, Kyma runtime cluster with an existing module
+#### SAP BTP, Kyma Runtime Cluster with an Existing Module

 1. Create a Dev SAP BTP, Kyma runtime cluster.
 2. Add the Keda module to the Kyma CR.